raulfdm/sub-tv/README.md

 ## Motivation

-Search subtitles may be a easy task, but it can be better.
-We are used to access our favorite subtitles website, fill fields, click on links, buttons, etc...
-But wait!
-Look below how easy it can be:
+Search subtitles might be an easy task but also a boring one.
+So what if we can do that just using our favorite tool?

 <p align="center">
   <img src="media/demo.gif" alt="CLI Demo">